Tilman Riemenschneider

 Riemenschneider's Art

 His initial works were sculpted in alabaster.
 Later he carved in stone as well as wood, but was always admired for his virtuosity in the carving of wood, notably limewood.
-As fundamentally a Gothic sculptor, Riemenschneider was renowned for his attention to surface detail and texture, being more concerned with surface realism than Renaissance priorities of volumetric modelling and anatomical accuracy.
+As fundamentally a Gothic sculptor, familiar with the traditions of medieval art, Riemenschneider was renowned for his attention to surface detail and texture, being more concerned with surface realism than Renaissance priorities of volumetric modelling and anatomical accuracy.
 (The broader forms of some of his late works hint at the possible influence of Italian Renaissance sculpture).
 In general, his carved figures are characterized by their unique emotional expressiveness and by the detail of their clothing.

 Holy Blood Altar (1501-1505)